AxOS-project/AxMirrors/README.md

 > I need feedbacks! i cannot improve AxOS without it!

-AxMirrors is a repository for AxOs packages.
+AxMirrors is a repository for AxOS packages.
 AxMirrors provides a mirror of packages accessible via a web interface for users wishing to install or update their OS.
 This mirror is specially designed for x86_64 architectures and structured in a simple way to facilitate package distribution.

 ## Repository structure
 The repository is organized as follows:

-- An HTML file for indexing and navigation.
-- A Python file for managing or automating specific tasks.
-- An x86_64/ folder containing all the packages available for this architecture.
 ```css
 AxMirrors/
 │